-The planning factors have been incorporated into the 2045 MTP's goals.
+These planning factors have been incorporated into the Mobility 2045 goals.

-- Goal 1: A safe, secure, and resilient transportation system for all types of users and for freight. - Goal 2: An efficient, reliable, multi-modal transportation system that supports economic competitiveness and enhances tourism. - Goal 3: Access and mobility, equitably and reliably available, for people and for freight, through a range of travel options and an integrated, connected transportation system. - Goal 4: A healthy, sustainable environment through the compatible integration with land use and transportation while taking into consideration the impact of transportation, including that of stormwater. - Goal 5: Maintain a state of good repair. - Goal 6: Wise use of public funds through coordination and a performance-based planning process.
+- Goal: Safety and Security: A safe, secure, and resilient transportation system for all types of users and for freight. - Goal: System Performance: An efficient, reliable, multi-modal transportation system that supports economic competitiveness and enhances tourism.

+- Goal: Accessibility, Mobility and Connectivity: Access and mobility, equitably and reliably available, for people and for freight, through a range of travel options and an integrated, connected transportation system. - Goal: Environment and Quality of Life: A healthy, sustainable environment through the compatible integration with land use and transportation while taking into consideration the impact of transportation, including that of stormwater. - Goal: State of Good Repair: Maintain a state of good repair. - Goal: Intergovernmental Coordination: Wise use of public funds through coordination and a performance-based planning process.

-Besides incorporating these planning factors into the 2045 MTP goals and objectives, CORE MPO has been working on addressing the planning factors in its various work programs, including but not limited to coordinating with various agencies in development of the MPO's plans and programs; working with the environmental groups to identify environmental concerns including storm water impacts and obtain guidance on best practices and techniques for certain types of mitigation; identifying transportation system reliability measures in freight transportation plan and CMP update; working with the various City of Savannah departments and Bike/Pedestrian communities to develop strategies to promote tourism and multi-modal connections; working with various implementation agencies to program projects to achieve a state of good repair; etc.
+Besides incorporating these planning factors into the Mobility 2045 goals and objectives, CORE MPO has been working on addressing the planning factors in its various work programs, including but not limited to, coordinating with various agencies in development of the MPO's plans and programs; working with environmental groups to identify environmental concerns including storm water impacts and obtaining guidance on best practices and techniques for certain types of mitigation; identifying transportation system reliability measures in freight transportation plan and CMP update; working with the various City of Savannah departments and Bike/Pedestrian communities to develop strategies to promote tourism and multi-modal connections; and working with various implementation agencies to program projects to achieve a state of good repair.

-The MPO work to address the FAST Act planning factors will continue in FY 2020.
-Pursuant to the FHWA approved Georgia UPWP template, the following table serves as a visualization tool which shows how the proposed transportation planning tasks relate to the ten planning factors and underscore the strong alignment between the CORE MPO's planning activities and the federal transportation planning priorities.
+The MPO's work to address the FAST Act planning factors will continue in FY 2021.
+Pursuant to the FHWA approved Georgia UPWP template, the following table serves as a visualization tool which shows how the proposed transportation planning tasks relate to the ten planning factors and underscores the strong alignment between the CORE MPO's planning activities and the federal transportation planning priorities.